 When I’m having a huge fight with my girlfriend, we would calm down, breathe, and reconnect with each other through music, even before we start speaking again.

-I decided to keep this new mindset and use my guitar as an act of expressing myself better and to encourage and motivate other people through different situations.
+I decided to employ this new mindset and use my guitar to not only encourage and motivate other people in different situations, but also use it as a means of self-expression.

-Six months later, during the second-round of auditions, I finally got accepted to my church’s youth band.
+Six months later, during the second round of auditions, I finally got accepted to my church’s youth band.
 I was happy, but not as happy as I thought I would be.
-I don’t need to have huge concerts to demonstrate my ability and show my emotions.
-It is more important that I could use my guitar to spread my message and make a positive impact to my closest circle.
+I don’t need to have huge concerts to move hundreds of thousands of a crowd at once; it is more important that I could use my guitar to spread my message and make a positive impact starting with my closest circles.

-Looking further, this new realization extends to all other experiences as well.
-I perceived my goals with a wider horizon of opportunities, instead of only a single path of obsession.

-Helping my friends with their homework.
-Developing my passion in corporate finance.
-Singing together with friends and family.
-I now see everything big picture, a process, instead of a series of ambitions to fulfill.

-In the end, Bruno Mars can easily rock the stage and move fans with his electrifying band.
-I may not have 22.1M Instagram followers, but I know that I touch the audience when they say “I know it was you playing”, even when they do not see me.
+Looking further, I started noticing a change with which I approach all other aspects in my life.
+Be it my pursuit for academic excellence or career goals, I now possess my very own pair of bird’s eyes to see the bigger picture instead of just a series of ambitions to tick boxes off of.

+My end goal is to no longer be part of Bruno Mars’s next world tour.
+It is to headline my own, lifelong heart-to-heart rendition wherever I go.

 Alternate personal essay: daven’s advice